-Highland’s use on golf course fairways is pleasing to superintendents and golfers alike as well as home owners for exceptional lawns.
+PERFORMANCE: Highland is a top choice for golf course fairways and outstanding home lawns.
 Its upright growth pattern provides an excellent turf at the 3/8 to 1/2 inch height of cut demanded by many golfers, with less thatch buildup than other bentgrass varieties.
 It can also be utilized in roughs, where the low maintenance qualities of colonial bentgrass can shine.
-Colonial bentgrasses survive adversity and in many areas of the country are found in sites that have received no fertilization, irrigation, or management for many years.
+Colonial bentgrasses survive adversity, and in many areas of the country are found in sites that have received no fertilization, irrigation, or management for many years.
 Well manicured home lawns can utilize Highland at cutting heights of 1/2 to 2 inches with out any problems.

-Colonial bentgrasses have seen widespread growth with great success which suggest a wider area of adaptation rather than just the Pacific Northwest and New England states.
-Improved colonial bentgrasses such as highland have also performed well in areas from the southeast to the midwest and the mid-Atlantic.
+ADAPTABILITY: Colonial bentgrasses have seen widespread growth with great success, suggesting a wider area of adaptation than just the Pacific Northwest and New England states.
+Improved colonial bentgrasses such as Highland have also performed well in areas from the southeast to the midwest and the mid-Atlantic.
 Due to their high turf quality, they are also being utilized in some mixtures for overseeding dormant warm season grasses.